Episodes: 16 (hour).

 Helping Catherine along the way is her lady-in-waiting, Lina, who is from African-Iberian nobility.
 Lina’s family sacrificed their Muslim faith in order to advance in Spanish society.
 Like Catherine, Lina understands the weight of familial responsibility and the women’s bond.

 Lina’s loyalty is tested by the charismatic Oviedo (Cobham), a crossbowman in service to Catherine’s mother.
 Because he is beneath Lina’s station, their courtship is far from uncomplicated.
 As a devout Muslim, he is concerned that Isabella and Ferdinand’s reign will put in peril his people back in Spain.

 Unlike Lina, who keeps her own counsel, Catherine’s other lady-in-waiting, Rosa, is an open book.
-Sometimes she allows a handsome face to distract her from her duties, but she is still a loyal friend to Catherine and Lina both.
+Sometimes she allows a handsome face to distract her from her duties, but she is still a loyal friend to both Catherine and Lina.